aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Featured_WS.md

 We've now gone over how to set up the TOPMed alignment workflow to work with small amounts of test data from TOPMed ("the JSON test data"),  Terra's  1000 Genomes data model, the Gen3 graph-model, and finally, your own data.
 We now leave you with some final notes:
 * [How to run WDLs from Dockstore](https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/community_tools/dockstore-example) -- useful if you want to preform further analysis on your newly aligned data

+If you are looking to run the aligner on Gen3 data, please see the template workspace here for instructions.

 ------